dankamongmen/notcurses/USAGE.md

 int ncplane_polyfill_yx(struct ncplane* n, int y, int x, const cell* c);

 // Draw a gradient with its upper-left corner at the current cursor position,
 // stopping at 'ystop'x'xstop'.
-The glyph composed of 'egc' and 'attrword' is
+The glyph composed of 'egc' and 'styles' is
 // used for all cells.
 The channels specified by 'ul', 'ur', 'll', and 'lr'
 // are composed into foreground and background gradients.
 To do a vertical
 // gradient, 'ul' ought equal 'ur' and 'll' ought equal 'lr'.
 To do a